tomysmile/nodemailer-wrapper/README.md

 # NodeMailer-Wrapper

-Nodemailer-Wrapper is a utility module which provides a wrapper for NodeMailer [NodeMailer](https://github.com/andris9/Nodemailer) that uses MongoDB as the email storage.
-This utility is designed to run asynchronously as a batch file or cron worker, I suggest to use [Node-Cron](https://github.com/ncb000gt/node-cron) which runs perfectly with this.
+Nodemailer-Wrapper is a utility module which provides a wrapper for NodeMailer [NodeMailer](https://github.com/andris9/Nodemailer) that uses MongoDB as the backend.
+This utility is built with asynchronously in mind as a batch or cron worker, I suggest to use [Node-Cron](https://github.com/ncb000gt/node-cron) which runs perfectly with this.

 This module designed for use with [Node.js](http://nodejs.org) and installable via `npm install nodemailer-wrapper`,

 Usage (basic):
 ==========